Skip to main content

 We are here in Ukraine

 A terrible war is raging in Ukraine.
-The Russian invasion has already displaced more than 3.5 million Ukrainians, mainly within Ukraine and neighbouring countries.
-There they are warmly welcomed, but the need is great.
-Many IDP's have lost everything.
+The Russian invasion has displaced over 8.2 million Ukrainians.
+A growing number is returning, often to find their homes in ruins.
+Many people have lost everything.

 Read more